All Episodes

 And the crime in Philadelphia has kept people from going out in Philly and having a good time with their families.

-They might not wear a sign, they might not have a sign in their yard, but they're thinking about their family, their community, their state, and the county.
+They might not have a sign in their yard, but they're thinking about their family, their community, their state, and the county.

-They walk in this in the voting booth.
+They walk in the voting system.

-And Jeff, it's like everybody who's not noticing record high gas prices.
+And Jeff, it's like everybody, who's not noticing record high gas prices?

 I mean, we were paying two bucks a gallon when Trump was president.